-The Master of Business Administration (MBA) BA program is designed for professionals and future leaders looking to advance and transform their career while positively impacting their communities.
+The master of business administration (MBA) program is designed for professionals and future leaders looking to advance and transform their career while positively impacting their communities.
 The MBA program delivers a global world- class level of education that drives in the most influential, diversified, and innovative business thinkers from around the globe, leveraging on world-renowned faculty, current advances in academic theory and concepts that compliment practical learning, with a customized format that would fit individual needs of participants.

-There are two admission deadlines for the program:
+There are two admission deadlines for the on-campus MBA program:

-- March, for enrollment in the Fall term - November, for enrollment in the Spring term.
+- > March, for enrollment in the fall term. - > November, for enrollment in the spring term.